 This could lead to expensive roof repair or roof replacement costs to correct the error(s) and any damage that may have resulted from the improper installation.

-What To Look For In Your Workmanship Warranty
+What To Look For In A Roofing Contractor’s Warranty

 By learning about these elements of a workmanship warranty, you can ensure you are adequately protected if something were to occur during the installation process or if errors are noticed months after the installation is complete.